-AIM: To evaluate paraoxonase (PON), total antioxidant status (TAS), total oxidant status (TOS), high-density lipoproteins (HDL), CRP, AST, ALT, GGT, ALP levels in patients with head and multiple organ traumas.
+AIM: The aim of this study was to evaluate paraoxonase (PON), total antioxidant status (TAS), total oxidant status (TOS), high-density lipoproteins (HDL), CRP, AST, ALT, GGT, ALP levels in patients with head and multiple organ traumas.

 MATERIAL and METHODS: The study included 29 male patients undergoing treatment for head and multiple organ traumas.
 Blood sample analysis was performed on the first, third, and seventh days after trauma.